sebadob/rauthy/book/src/config/config.md

 # default: false
 HQL_LOG_STATEMENTS=true

-# Secrets for Raft internal authentication as well as for the API.
+# Secrets for Raft internal authentication as well as for the Hiqlite API.
 # These must be at least 16 characters long and you should provide
 # different ones for both variables.
 HQL_SECRET_RAFT=SuperSecureSecret1337